milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy/partners.md

 What information we collect about you and why

 We collect the following personal information about you when you sign up as a Shopify partner or affiliate, or when you otherwise provide us with this information.
+We process your personal data in order to perform our contract with you or because it is in our legitimate interests to maintain our business relationship, prevent risk and fraud, provide effective services to you, improve our products and services, and to be responsive to you.
+In some cases, we only process your personal information with your consent.

 What we collect	How we use it